-- rulemaking authority to adopt standards and criteria by rule for primary care; medical specialists; prescription drugs; allocation of operating funds; provider and facility reimbursement; termination of participation; urban and rural facilities; primary, secondary, and tertiary care; public health; financial criteria and disclosure by providers for interest in facilities; and utilization. - It is the intent of the legislature that the rules: - (1) address the process of establishing and maintaining a statewide health security system; - 7 (2) develop an integrated payment mechanism for health care; - 8 (3) provide coverage for all eligible persons in Montana; - 9 (4) establish a comprehensive benefits package to which all eligible persons have access; - 10 (5) establish a process for cost containment; and - (6) provide an equitable and broad-based funding system.

-BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:
+A statement of intent is required for this bill in order to provide the department of public health and human services rulemaking authority to adopt standards and criteria by rule for primary care; medical specialists; prescription drugs; allocation of operating funds; provider and facility reimbursement;

+1 termination of participation; urban and rural facilities; primary, secondary, and tertiary care; public health; 2 financial criteria and disclosure by providers for interest in facilities; and utilization.
+3 It is the intent of the legislature that the rules: 4 (1) address the process of establishing and maintaining a statewide health security system; 5 (2) develop an integrated payment mechanism for health care; 6 (3) provide coverage for all eligible persons in Montana; 7 (4) establish a comprehensive benefits package to which all eligible persons have access; 8 (5) establish a process for cost containment; and 9 (6) provide an equitable and broad-based funding system.
+10 11 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA: 12 13 NEW SECTION.
-NEW SECTION.
 Section 1.
 Short title.
-[Sections 1 through 82, 101, 104, and 105] may be known as the "Montana Health Security Act".
+[Sections 1 through 82, 101, 104, and 105] may be known 14 as the "Montana Health Security Act".
+15 16 NEW SECTION.

-- NEW SECTION.
 Section 2.
 Findings.
-The people of the state of Montana find and declare as follows: - 20 (1) Rapidly rising health care spending has outstripped the growth in Montana's economy and has placed a growing burden on Montana families and state government. - (2) An estimated 100,000 or more Montanans lack any form of health care coverage. - 23 (3) The vast majority of uninsured Montanans have direct or indirect ties to the work force. - 24 (4) Despite this link to the work force, the majority of the uninsured are low-income individuals and families. - 26 (5) Many of the state's uninsured are children and young adults. - 27 (6) A significant number of Montanans are "underinsured". - 28 (7) Because of the significant provider shortages that exist throughout the state, many Montanans 29 do not have reasonable access to health care services. - (8) A lack of consistent and timely data about the costs, use, and quality of Montana's health care system means that providers and consumers alike cannot obtain relevant and up-to-date information regarding the efficiency and effectiveness of services.
+The people of the state of Montana find and declare as 17 follows: 18 (1) Rapidly rising health care spending has outstripped the growth in Montana's economy and has 19 placed a growing burden on Montana families and state government.
+20 (2) An estimated 100,000 or more Montanans lack any form of health care coverage.
+21 (3) The vast majority of uninsured Montanans have direct or indirect ties to the work force.
+22 (4) Despite this link to the work force, the majority of the uninsured are low-income individuals and 23 families.
+24 (5) Many of the state's uninsured are children and young adults.
+25 (6) A significant number of Montanans are "underinsured".
+26 (7) Because of the significant provider shortages that exist throughout the state, many Montanans 27 do not have reasonable access to health care services.
+28 (8) A lack of consistent and timely data about the costs, use, and quality of Montana's health care 29 system means that providers and consumers alike cannot obtain relevant and up-to-date information 30 regarding the efficiency and effectiveness of services.